I loved you is a reversible text

 1.1.
 Reversible text

 Let us notice that such a device as reversible text is particularly useful in Russia, where it plays a role of trojan horse.
 In cases of censorship, for example, this may help to smuggle in forbidden ideas, hiding them from censors.
-In a case of a strong domineering mass culture, a dissident poet may want to pacify mass readers, making the text look traditional on the first glance, while it is delivering the author's ideas to a sympathetic reader.
+In a case of a strong domineering mass culture, a dissident poet may want to pacify mass readers, making the text look agreeable on the first glance, while it is delivering the author's ideas to a sympathetic reader.
 Those adversarial circumstances were always major Pushkin's concerns.

 1.2.
 Pushkin's reversible texts

-A reversible text requires for its functioning two types of implied readers with distinct views and tastes.
-To model, understand the design of Pushkin's reversible text we need to figure out the types of implied readers Puskin envisioned.
-Fortunately, Alexander Sergeevich himself defined two types of people, distinct by their mode of perception.
+A reversible text requires for its functioning two types of intended readers with distinct views and tastes.
+To understand the design of Pushkin's reversible text we need to figure out the types of intended readers

 Namely, Pushkin wrote in "Eugene Onegin" (Chapter 4, stanza L1):